EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

         <ows:Identifier>wcstCov_LoEYNGm3d10ZhUUGdlmm</ows:Identifier>
     </TransactionResponse>

-Unless the there is a need for specific coverage identifier we recommend to leave the identifier selection to be performed by the WCS-T service and omit the ``ows:Identifier`` element in case of WCS-T coverage inserts.
+Unless there is a need for a specific coverage identifier we recommend to leave the identifier selection to be performed by the WCS-T service and omit the ``ows:Identifier`` element in case of WCS-T coverage inserts.

 Deleting Existing Coverages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The coverages inserted via the WCS-T Add action can be removed by means of the WCS-T Delete action.
-For security reasons, only the coverages inserted via the WCS-T can be actually removed via the WCS-T. The only parameter required by the removal request is the coverage (dataset) identifier (``wcst:InputCoverages`` XML element):
+The coverages inserted via the WCS-T *Add* action can be removed by means of the WCS-T *Delete* action.
+For security reasons, only the coverages inserted via WCS-T can be actually removed via WCS-T. The only parameter required in the removal request is the coverage (dataset) identifier (``wcst:InputCoverages`` XML element):

 .. code-block:: xml